Iceland’s Healing Blue Lagoon for a Spa Day & Health Benefits

 Sulfur another Healing Mineral

-The other rich mineral at the Blue Lagoon is sulfur, the third most abundant mineral in the body.
+The other rich mineral at the Blue Lagoon is Sulfur, the third most abundant mineral in the body.
 Sulfur bonds are required for protein to maintain shape.
 Keratin is high in sulfur, giving connective tissue and cartilage flexibility.
 Aging causes the flexible tissue to lose elasticity, leading to sagging and wrinkling skin, along with stiff muscles and painful joints.

 Due to the demineralization of our soils many people are deficient in sulfur, thus, contributing to these age-related problems.
 Fibrous, non-leafy vegetables are rich in sulfur, such as, cabbage, broccoli, brussel sprouts, mustard greens, onions, leeks, garlic, celery, fennel and asparagus.
 Other sulfur-rich foods include protein-rich animal products, nuts, seeds, dairy products and certain fruits, such as coconut, bananas, pineapple and watermelon.